SIP Integration

 ```

 The `recommended` object in the response contains the optimal `port`, `transport`, and `detected_system`.
-One discovery can run per organization at a time.
+One discovery can run per organization at a time; long-running sessions can also be polled with [`GET /v1/sip/discover/status`](/api-v1/get/sip-discover-status).

 </Accordion>

-The wizard displays Bland's static IP addresses and ports that must be whitelisted in your firewall.
-See the [SIP Connection Details](#sip-connection-details) section below for the full list.
+The wizard displays Bland's connection endpoints and IP ranges that must be allow-listed in your firewall.
+See [Connection Endpoints](#connection-endpoints) below for the full reference.

 <Accordion title="API">